 Manning won a bronze medal as a member of the 1988 USA Olympic Team in Seoul, South Korea.
 He also won a silver medal for the U.S. at the 1987 Pan American games in Indianapolis.

 Originally from Greensboro, N.C.
 Manning was named to the Guilford County Sports Hall of Fame in 2008.
-He played at Greensboro Page High School before transferring to Lawrence (Kan.)
+He played at Greensboro Page High School, leading the school to the 1983 state title at the Greensboro Coliseum, before transferring to Lawrence (Kan.)
 High School prior to his senior year.
 He is also a member of the Lawrence High School Hall of Fame.

 Born May 17, 1966, Manning earned his degree in communication from the University of Kansas in 1991.